24 Things You’ve Been Saying Wrong This Whole Time

 What you actually mean: Fewer

 In general, use fewer when you’re specifying a number of countable things (“200 words or fewer”); reserve less for a mass (“less than half”).
 So when you’re composing a tweet, do it in 140 characters or fewer, not less.
+Don’t misplace your modifiers!
+This common grammar rule takes time to learn.

 What you actually mean: Home in